 What are hybrid mutual funds?

-As the name suggests, hybrid or balanced funds are a type of mutual funds that invest in more than one asset class – usually equities and debt securities.
+As the name suggests, hybrid or balanced funds are mutual funds that invest in more than one asset class – usually equities and debt securities.
 However, a hybrid fund can also have money market instruments or cash and cash equivalents as a part of its investment portfolio.
 These mutual funds aim to provide investors with the benefits of both equities and debts.
-Thus, these mutual funds aim to offer significant returns to investors through the equity component while at the same time preserving a part of the investment and thus offering safety and stability to investors through the debt component.
+Thus, these aim to offer significant returns to investors through the equity component while at the same time preserving a part of the investment and thus offering safety and stability to investors through the debt component.

 How can hybrid funds fit in your plan?